Reverse Mortgage After Death questions on how to handle. by RALPH MILLER.

 Walk away.
 Walking away from the home will result in foreclosure and alleviates any responsibility for paying off the loan.

 Sign a deed-in-lieu of foreclosure.
 This titles the property back to the lender.
-This allows the house to go into reverse mortgage foreclosure and gives the seller the property in order to satisfy the loan.
+This allows the house to go into reverse mortgage foreclosure and gives the seller the property to satisfy the loan.

 Reverse Mortgage After Death Timeline